gknowles/dimcli/docs/README.md

 Words: one two three
 ~~~

-While generally useful response file processing can be disabled with
+While generally useful response file processing can be disabled via
 cli.responseFiles(false).

 ## Optional Values
-You use the '?' [flag](#argument_names) on an argument name to indicate that
+You use the '?' [flag](Option Names) on an argument name to indicate that
 its value is optional.
 Only non-booleans can have optional values, booleans
 are evaluated just on their presence or absence and don't otherwise have
 values.